 The MIT Sloan Teaching Studio is up and running!
 The Teaching and Learning Technologies team first piloted self-service studios at MIT Sloan in 2020.
 Sloan’s faculty made such fantastic use of the prototype studios that we knew we wanted to build the real thing.
 Now, after many months spent designing, testing, and building, we’re inviting our community to take advantage of this fantastic resource.

-If you teach at Sloan, this is your invitation to make great use of this new resource.
-You can:
+If you teach at MIT Sloan, this is your invitation to make great use of this new resource.

-The Sloan Teaching Studio is currently equipped with these resources:
+The MIT Sloan Teaching Studio is currently equipped with these resources:

 - cameras to capture your studio session;